1. IP Rotation

 The number one way sites detect web scrapers is by examining their IP address, thus most of web scraping without getting blocked is using a number of different IP addresses to avoid any one IP address from getting banned.
-To avoid sending all of your requests through the same IP address, you can use Scraper API or other proxy services in order to route your requests through a series of different IP addresses.
+To avoid sending all of your requests through the same IP address, you can use an IP rotation service like ScraperAPI or other proxy services in order to route your requests through a series of different IP addresses.
 This will allow you to scrape the majority of websites without issue.

 It is easy to detect a web scraper that sends exactly one request each second 24 hours a day!
 No real person would ever use a website like that, and an obvious pattern like this is easily detectable.
 Use randomized delays (anywhere between 2-10 seconds for example) in order to build a web scraper that can avoid being blocked.
 Also, remember to be polite, if you send requests too fast you can crash the website for everyone, if you detect that your requests are getting slower and slower, you may want to send requests more slowly so you don’t overload the web server (you’ll definitely want to do this to help frameworks like Scrapy avoid being banned).

 For especially polite crawlers, you can check a site’s robots.txt (this will be located at http://example.com/robots.txt or http://www.example.com/robots.txt), often they will have a line that says crawl-delay that will tell you how many seconds you should wait in between requests you send to the site so that you don’t cause any issues with heavy server traffic.

 The Referer header is an http request header that lets the site know what site you are arriving from.
 Generally it’s a good idea to set this so that it looks like you’re arriving from Google, you can do this with the header: